bekee28/4-1-9er/README.md

  'For how many years or months have you been listening to Drill music',

- 'On average, how many hours a week do you spend listening to Drill music'
+ 'On average, how many hours a week do you spend listening to Drill music', (independent variable)

+ 'Lastly, please indicate your age below'

 The 166 respondents are categorized into three groups: Light, Medium, and Heavy listeners based on the amount of time spent listening to drill music per week.